Master of Science in International Business

 Program Highlights

 The M.S. in international business consists of two complementary sets of coursework.
-You’ll complete an 18-credit international module that develops your ability to assess, understand, interpret and apply principles and practices of global management, all according to your personal interests and professional ambitions.
-Design your own business module by selecting 12 credits of coursework drawn from areas such as accounting, economics, finance, marketing, entrepreneurship and analytics.
+You’ll complete an 12-credit international module that develops your ability to assess, understand, interpret and apply principles and practices of global management.
+You’ll choose a 3-credit international business elective to further develop your global perspective, according to your personal interests and professional ambitions.
+Rounding out the curriculum, you’ll design your own business module by selecting 15 credits of coursework in areas such as management, analytics, information systems, accounting, economics, finance, marketing, and entrepreneurship analytics.

 You will benefit from experienced and generous faculty who have lived, taught and worked around the world.
 Internships, global study opportunities, campus events and presentations and a diverse set of peers all provide unique opportunities.
 Broaden your perspective and sharpen your focus around particular themes or business situations of interest.